encounterplus/Harvester-Adventure/1-Camp/4 The Suicide Siege!.md

 Actions

-Scythe (Heavy, two-handed) - 4 (2d4) slashing +6 to hit plus 7 (2d6) necrotic damage damage.
+Scythe (Heavy, two_handed) _ 4 (2d4) slashing +6 to hit plus 7 (2d6) necrotic damage damage.
 5 lb.
 The target’s hit point maximum is reduced by an amount equal to the necrotic damage taken, and the vampire regains hit points equal to that amount.
 The reduction lasts until the target finishes a long rest.
 The target dies if this effect reduces its hit point maximum to 0.

 Claws.
 Melee Weapon Attack: +6 to hit, reach 5 ft., one creature.
 Hit: 8 (2d4+3) slashing damage.
 Instead of dealing damage, the Harvester can grapple the target (escape DC 13).